yharigaya/classifygxt-paper/vis/README.md

 # `vis`

 This directory contains a Snakemake workflow for visualization.
-The code under this directory takes as input the output from the workflows under the `sim`, `wntrna`, and `wntatac` directories.
+The code under this directory takes as input the output from the workflows under the [sim](https://github.com/yharigaya/classifygxt-paper/tree/main/sim), [wntrna](https://github.com/yharigaya/classifygxt-paper/tree/main/wntrna), and [wntatac](https://github.com/yharigaya/classifygxt-paper/tree/main/wntatac) directories.
 The final output files are summarized in the table below, which can be obtained by running `assemble.sh` after the `snake.sh`.
 This set of figures was used for the initial submission.
 See [revision](https://github.com/yharigaya/classifygxt-paper/tree/main/revision) and [supp](https://github.com/yharigaya/classifygxt-paper/tree/main/supp) for the revision.